Which sex is the worst about washing up? Why is it so important? We’ve got the dirty truth on how and when to wash your hands.

 Guilt After an Organ Transplant

 Guilt is a common reaction people have after a transplant.
-Patients often report thinking a lot about the donor and felling guilty about benefitting from the donor's death.
+Patients often report thinking a lot about the donor and feeling guilty about benefiting from the donor's death.
 This feeling can be especially strong for people who became very ill while waiting and prayed or hoped for an organ to become available.
 After the procedure, some get the feeling that they had been wishing for someone else to die.

 One way people come to terms with these feelings is by focusing on the fact that for both the donor family and the recipient the transplant is one way to get a sense of meaning from a death.
 That understanding, the experts say, can be a source of comfort.